WHAT ARE THE BASIC STEPS IN THE HOME CONSTRUCTION PERMIT PROCESS?

 Application for Building, Plumbing, Mechanical, Electrical and Septic Permits

 WHAT IS PLANNING CLEARANCE?

 Planning clearance is the evaluation of your property to determine whether your proposed development is in compliance with the comprehensive plan and land development ordinances.
-If there are no conflicts, planning clearance approval will be issued.
-This is necessary before a septic or building permit application can be accepted for review or approval.
+If there are no conflicts, we will issue planning clearance approval.
+You must have planning clearance approval before we will accept a septic or building permit application for review or approval.

-The Planning Program administers the land use regulations for rural Lane County as prescribed by State Statute, Administrative Rule and Local Code.
-They are responsible for providing their customers (the public, consultants, decision makers, and government) with accurate, useful and timely information regarding the preservation, utilization and development of Lane County's natural resources.
-This is accomplished not only by adhering to, but also by refining Oregon's land use related policies.
+The Planning Program administers the land use regulations for rural Lane County as prescribed by State Statute, Administrative Rule, and Local Code.
+They are responsible for providing their customers (the public, consultants, decision makers, and government) with accurate, useful, and timely information regarding the preservation, utilization, and development of Lane County's natural resources.
+They accomplish this not only by adhering to Oregon's land use related policies, but also by refining them.
 Citizen participation in the planning process is paramount.

 WHERE DO I START?

 The answer to this question varies, depending on your particular situation:

 - If you are ready to begin development on your property, and have cleared planning, start by speaking to a Sanitarian.
 Even though you may not need to install a septic system, verification of certain factors is usually required.
 The Sanitarian will then refer you to Planner on Duty to begin the application process.

 - If you want to know the zoning status of your property, without necessarily filing applications for development permits, request to speak to the Planner on Duty during their counter hours.
 We can usually accommodate simple requests for information on the spot.
 Situations that are more complex may require a fee and time for research and preparation of a written response.

 Prior to or concurrent with this step, you should also be discussing your site utility requirements with all the utility companies serving your area.